kodefox/react-native-twilio-programmable-voice/README.md

 ```
-npm install react-native-twilio-programmable-voice --save
+npm install react-native-twilio-voice --save
-react-native link react-native-twilio-programmable-voice
+react-native link react-native-twilio-voice
 ```

 ### iOS Installation
-After you have linked the library with `react-native link react-native-twilio-programmable-voice` check that `libRNTwilioVoice.a` is present under YOUR_TARGET > Build Phases > Link Binaries With Libraries.
+After you have linked the library with `react-native link react-native-twilio-voice` check that `libRNTwilioVoice.a` is present under YOUR_TARGET > Build Phases > Link Binaries With Libraries.
 If it is not present you can add it using the + sign at the bottom of that list.

 Edit your `Podfile` to include TwilioVoice framework